jvisser/golden-axe-32x-edition/doc/re/map.md

                 dc.b entityId               ; Entity logic id
-                dc.w entityY                ; Entity y in map coordinate system dc.w entityX                ; Entity x in VDP sprite coordinate system (this means to get the position in the map coordinate system, horizontal scroll(=MapEntityLoadTrigger.hScrollTrigger) must be added and 128 must be subtracted). dc.w unknown1
+                dc.w entityY                ; Entity y in map coordinate system dc.w entityX                ; Entity x in VDP sprite coordinate system (this means to get the position in the map coordinate system, horizontal scroll(=MapEntityLoadTrigger.hScrollTrigger) must be added and 128 must be subtracted). dc.w spriteBasePatternNumber
-                dc.w unknown2
+                dc.w unknown
 ```

+When an `MapEntityLoadSlots` slot is loaded by routine `InstantiateMapEntities` the following happens.

-Graphics are loaded for the complete group based on `.mapEntityGroupGraphicsOffset` which is an offset in table `MapEntityGroupGraphicsTable` which points to a `MapEntityGroupGraphics` struct.
+Graphics are loaded for the complete group based on `.mapEntityGroupGraphicsOffset` which is an offset into table `MapEntityGroupGraphicsTable` which points to a `MapEntityGroupGraphics` struct.

 ```
     ; Struct MapEntityGroupGraphics
         dc.b palette1Index
         dc.b palette2Index
+        ; Repeat until vramAddress = 0
+        ; Struct NemesisLoad
             dc.w vramAddress
             dc.w nemesisEntityTileDataOffset
 ```

 Any non zero `.palette*Index` is an index into `MapEntityGroupPaletteTable` which contains pointers to `PartialPalette` structs which are loaded into the base and dynamic palette.